Members of the European Parliament have approved extraordinary measures to censor speakers accused of hate speech.

 The CBFC has done a sanskari job [seems to mean politically correct cleanup] on the language of the American African community.

-concern appears to be the European Commission's wish to extend the so-called country of origin principle to cover digital services, meaning that E.U. broadcasters could carry their online programming in other countries if they have cleared the
+chief concern appears to be the European Commission's wish to extend the so-called country of origin principle to cover digital services, meaning that E.U. broadcasters could carry their online programming in other countries if they have

 A complainant challenged whether the ad had been inappropriately and irresponsibly placed, as it had appeared untargeted on a device used by children.